Apollo-Blaze/Murder-Mystery/README.md

 - **Use clues from a dynamic notepad** to help solve the mystery and choose the killer.
 - **Engage in conversations with suspects** powered by a Python-based NLP chatbot, which helps uncover hidden information and secrets.
 - **Utilize forensic analysis** to examine the crime scene in detail and uncover hidden evidence.
+- **Use Speech-to-Text** (STT) functionality to transcribe your spoken questions and responses with suspects.

 ### New Features:
 - **Notepad**: A handy tool that keeps track of clues discovered throughout the game.